originalnicodr/CuratorDiscordBot/readme.md

 GIT_TOKEN=githubPersonalAccessTokens
 ```

-Later you will have to change the input channel (where the bot looks up for messages) and the output channel (where the bot will send the accepted messages).
-You can change these values on runtime or change the initial values from the code.
+Later you will have to change the input channel (where the bot looks up for messages), the output channel (where the bot will send the accepted messages) and the thumbnail channel (where the bot will drop the thumbnails it makes).

 You can change the curation algorithms and their values from the code.
 The info is in the **Constants** section and at the start of each algorithm function.